Operators can register other channel members as operators through the

 RegisterOperatorFragment.
 All channel members are listed through pagination and members who are already an operator can't be registered.

-A register as operator screen is composed of three components: header, user list, and user list status.
+A register members as operators screen is composed of three components: header, user list, and user list status.

-The header component shows the default title of the register as operator screen as
+The header component shows the default title of the register members as operators screen as

 Register as operator.
 It also has two buttons on the left and right corner of the header.
 When the left button is tapped, the

 finish() method of the activity is called to exit the current screen.
 When the right button is tapped, the selected members are registered to be operators of the channel.
 The view of the header is created and customized in the

 SelectUserHeaderComponent of the

 The user list component shows a list of channel members' profile images, names, and selectable checkboxes.
 By default, all channel members are retrieved in the list.
 However, members that are already an operator of the channel can't be selected from the list.
 The view of the user list is created and customized in the